yoga-and-meditation/yoga-and-meditation/README.md

 - Single-page design for easy navigation and accessibility
 - Responsive layout for optimal viewing on different devices
 - Information about different yoga styles and meditation techniques
-- Integration of a booking system for yoga, meditation, and counseling sessio
+- Integration of a booking system for yoga, meditation, and counseling sessions
 - Blog section for articles on well-being and self-care
 - Contact form for inquiries and feedback